cowscrubber/HunanTV-Kodi-Addon/Readme.md

 # Hunan TV Kodi Addon

-Hunan TV (Chinese TV) live streaming addon.
+This addon streams the Chinese TV network Hunan TV.
 This scrapes the streaming URL from the MGTV website.
 Included in this addon are the following channels:
 - Hunan International
 - Hunan Entertainment